AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

   }
 ]
 ```
-In the above fragment, `doctor` fragment tag further contains `doctorName` tag, to which a prefix value is specified.
+In the above fragment, `doctor` tag further contains `doctorName` tag, to which a prefix value is specified.
 So, the prefix value (i.e. "Dr. ") will be added before the value of the `doctorName` tag in the output.

 ![Output of fragment with prefix in document](../images/fragments-prefix.png)